sassoftware/sas-container-recipes/docs/wiki/Something's-Not-Working.md

 The error `InotifyInit: too many open files` in standard output indicates that the maximum number of file system event monitors has been reached.
-Inotify settings on the Kubernetes nodes need to be adjusted to accommodate the SAS Watch Service.
+Inotify settings on the Kubernetes nodes need to be adjusted to accommodate the `sas-viya-watch-log-default` service.
 These are system wide settings so all watches in all containers will be limited by these settings.

 ##### Change the maximum amount of user instances